How to Save on Gas: 20 Ways to Ease the Pain at the Pump

 17. Lighten Your Car

 The less you have weighing down your vehicle, the better gas mileage it gets.
 Look at what you’ve got in your car and remove anything you don’t need.
-So that neglected sports equipment in your trunk can go.
+The neglected sports equipment in your trunk can go.

 18. Remove Racks